All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Persistent numbness or tingling in hands and feet.
 This carpal tunnel-like symptom can indicate that growth hormone levels are too high.
 A dose reduction is usually the fix.
 Don't ignore it) prolonged elevation can cause lasting nerve compression.

 Significant swelling or edema.
 Mild water retention can be normal initially.
 But pronounced swelling in the hands, feet, face, or ankles is a sign that something needs adjustment.
-This is more common with GHRP-6 and MK-677 but can occur with any GH-elevating protocol.
+This is more common with GHRP-6 and MK-677 but can occur with any GH-improving protocol.

 Rising fasting blood sugar.
 If you monitor glucose at home and see consistent increases above your baseline, contact your provider.
 Some GH peptides can reduce insulin sensitivity.
 Your provider may need to adjust the dose, switch peptides, or add monitoring.